Snyk

 Once you've created an API token in Snyk, you can create a configuration from .

-You'll also see a list of detected organizations pulled from Snyk, along with the unique Snyk ID and internal name associated with each organization.
+On this page, you'll also see a list of detected organizations pulled from Snyk, along with the unique Snyk ID and internal name associated with each organization.

 Cortex uses the Git repository as the "best guess" for the corresponding Snyk project since Snyk projects are connected to repositories.
 Cortex will search for all Snyk projects across all Snyk organizations and pull in projects associated with the same repository.
 For example, if the GitHub repo associated with your Snyk instance is my-org/repo